Tag

 Magic Carpet on the Village Toboggan Run

-One of the Toboggan Runs is accessible without the Park Access, the Koala Creek Toboggan Run.
-Note this run is only open if there is natural snow.
+One of the Toboggan Runs is accessible without the Park Access, the Leadbeater Toboggan Run.
+Note this run is only open if there is sufficient natural snow and here you can use your own toboggan.

 If you don’t want to go on the toboggan runs, there are still many viewing areas and plenty of play snow areas for younger children!

-There are no skiing on snowboarding facilities in Lake Mountain.
-No ski lessons this 2024 season.
+There are no skiing or snowboarding facilities in Lake Mountain.
+No cross country ski lessons this 2025 season.

 How much does it cost for a family to go to Lake Mountain for a day trip?